sbaiahmed1/react-native-blur/README.md

 - **SwiftUI Integration**: Leverages SwiftUI's declarative UI for better performance and maintainability

 ### Android
 On Android, the component uses the BlurView library to provide real blur effects with hardware acceleration.
 The implementation supports multiple blur algorithms and gracefully falls back to translucent overlay approximation on devices with limited graphics capabilities.

-Liquid glass effects fall back to enhanced blur with tint overlay.
+**⚠️ Liquid Glass Limitation**: Liquid glass effects (`type="liquidGlass"`) are **iOS 26+ exclusive**.
+On Android, they automatically fall back to enhanced blur with tint overlay to approximate the visual effect.

 ## Accessibility